gmacario/gmacario.github.io/_drafts/2022-04-25-arneis-dev-cw16.md

 ## What did we accomplish this week?

-In Sprint dev-cw16 we [closed TODO issues or Pull Requests](https://github.com/B-AROL-O/ARNEIS/issues?q=is%3Aclosed+milestone%3Adev-cw16).
+In Sprint dev-cw16 we [closed 13 issues or Pull Requests](https://github.com/B-AROL-O/ARNEIS/issues?q=is%3Aclosed+milestone%3Adev-cw16).

 <!-- TODO: Add screenshot of <https://github.com/orgs/B-AROL-O/projects/1/views/5> -->